vjbollavarapu/modulyn-community/CONTRIBUTING.md

-# Contributing to TidyGen ERP
+# Contributing to Modulyn ERP

-Thank you for your interest in contributing to TidyGen ERP!
+Thank you for your interest in contributing to Modulyn ERP!
 This document provides guidelines and instructions for contributing to our Web3-enabled ERP platform.

 ## 📋 Table of Contents